Not a week goes by where I don't use Make Up For Ever's Face & Body Liquid Makeup at least once.

 On its own, I find Porcelain 2 just a little too dark/peachy to give me the coverage I want, so I just mix a drop of it with the Pink Porcelain 38, on the back of my hand.
 This photo is a 50/50 mix, but you get the idea.
 It becomes a pretty sweet skin match!

 Just call it YSBB.
 (Your skin, but better.)
 It feels like you're not wearing anything, and you can totally get away without priming or powdering—it's not one of those foundations that absolutely needs to be set.
-It just makes your skin look so healthy and well cared-for.
+It just makes your skin look healthy and fresh.

-Find Make Up For Ever Face & Body Liquid Makeup at Sephora.
+Find Make Up For Ever Face & Body Foundation at Sephora.